 We have a solution to stop the pain.
 Click here to let us help you.

 If you have spondylolisthesis, you may have difficulty raising your leg straight outward during simple exercises.
 X-rays of your lower spine are crucial for determining whether a vertebra is out of place.
 In addition, our Specialist may also look for any possible bone fractures on the X-ray images.

-Our doctor may order a more detailed CT scan if the misplaced bone is pressing on your nerves.
+Our Spine Specialist may order a more detailed CT scan if the misplaced bone is pressing on your nerves.

 Possible treatment methods?

 The treatment for spondylolisthesis depends on your severity of pain and vertebra slippage.
 Therefore, it is of utmost importance that you understand the cause of your symptoms before embarking on a treatment program.
 If you are unsure of your diagnosis, or the severity of your condition, you should seek medical advice before beginning any treatment.
 Nonsurgical treatments can help ease pain and encourage the bone to go back into place.
 Therefore it’s important to avoid contact sports during the healing process.

 Common nonsurgical treatment methods include: